one23four56/backup-google-chat/updates/old-updates.md

 ## Backup Google Chat Development Begins (May 5th, 2021)

-On Wednesday, May 5th, 2021 (async wednesday), development officially started on what would become Backup Google Chat.
+On Wednesday, May 5th, 2021, development started on Backup Google Chat.